stepfunc/oo_bindgen/README.md

 - `oo-bindgen`: main library to build an object-oriented representation of your library.
-- `generators`: different generators that takes a library defined using `oo-bindgen` to create easy-to-use bindings.
 - `tests`: contains an example `foo-ffi` library with the associated `foo-bindings` object-oriented library definition.
 It builds the same library in each supported language.
 Each language has extensive unit tests written to check that the generated bindings work as expected.
-- `ci-script`: a library for uniform CI scripts of projects

-## Using the compiled bindings

-For every project, a GitHub Actions pipeline generates bindings that are ready to use on Windows x64 and Linux distributions based on glibc.

 ### C bindings